Figure skater Daleman has abdominal surgery

-The 19-year-old was forced to miss the last two stops on the Stars on Ice tour, in Vancouver and Victoria, returning home to undergo surgery on Saturday in Toronto.
+Daleman, 19, was forced to miss the last two stops on the Stars on Ice tour, in Vancouver and Victoria, and returned home to undergo surgery on Saturday in Toronto.

 According to Skate Canada, Daleman suffered a ruptured cyst in March, and doctors noticed a second cyst at that time.